Homemade Curtains: A Complete Cost Analysis

 Cons: Difficult to find long (100+ inch) lengths

 This is my very favorite option, because your curtains actually look like (spoiler alert!) curtains!
 Because they are curtains.
 The downside?
 It's really difficult to find long curtains off the shelf.
-Most budget curtains come in 84 or 96 inch lengths, which if you have 9 or 10 foot ceilings, is just not long enough.
+Most cheap curtains come in 84 or 96 inch lengths, which if you have 9 or 10 foot ceilings, is just not long enough.
 The only budget retailer that has a large selection of 100+ inch curtains at less than $20 a panel is Ikea.

 Part 2: Lining